rbanffy/appengine-fixture-loader/README.rst

 appengine-fixture-loader
 ========================

-A simple way to load Django-like fixtures into the local development datastore.
+A simple way to load Django-like fixtures into the local development datastore, originally intended to be used by `testable_appengine <https://github.com/rbanffy/testable_appengine>`_.

 Let's say you have a model like this::